How to use it

 Playground

-Playground is a rehype plugin and React component that allows you to create rich and interactive code examples for your documentation or web application.
+Playground is a remark plugin and React component that allows you to create rich and interactive code examples for your documentation or web application.
 In addition to providing basic code rendering and highlighting, Playground also includes several features that make it easier for users to understand and interact with the example code.

 Installation